Bacon vodka: History and commercial availability

 Meat-infused beverages are not new to the cocktail world; one example is the "Bull Shot", a favorite of Ernest Hemingway, at Harry's Bar, in Venice, Italy, in the 1940s.
-These type of drinks have been referenced by writers as far back as the 17th century, including by John Locke and Samuel Pepys, who imbibed and wrote about savory-infused ales.
+These types of drinks have been referenced by writers as far back as the 17th century, including by John Locke and Samuel Pepys, who imbibed and wrote about savory-infused ales.
 A handful of bars and mixologists have been making bacon or other meat-infused cocktails for years, including the Double Down Saloon in Las Vegas and New York, which makes a Bacon Martini and Please Don't Tell in New York City, where the Benton's Old Fashioned was introduced in 2008.
 Smirnoff introduced bacon-flavored shots on a limited basis in selected bars and pubs.
 Unlike some, these were vegetarian-friendly.
 Mainstream interest in bacon vodka has been further driven by a pop-cultural interest in bacon, often called bacon mania.

 In April 2009, Seattle-based Black Rock Spirits released a commercial vodka with a simulated bacon flavor, named "Bakon Vodka".
 Bakon contains no actual bacon or animal product of any kind, and is vegetarian.
 Following the trend, Heritage Distilling Company of Roslyn, Washington produced a bacon vodka that is, like Bakon, vegetarian, though distilled from grapes instead of potato.